Koala633/hostbase/README.md

 French project but also open as other to make this more fun.

 ----> PLEASE, LOOK THE MANUAL BEFORE USE <----

+Coming in future:

+Freeradius rogue AP attack based on the login only (NOT TESTED YET).

+Maybe i will include a WPS attacks too.